pablo-abc/uvu-expect/README.md

 this.flag('negate', true);
 ```

-The target you're validation can be accessed through the flag `object`.
+The target you're validating can be accessed through the flag `object`.

 ### this.assert